 Furthermore, it’s clear from the fact that Ender is so comfortable discussing sexuality that he is not sexually immature.
 He has absolutely no problem talking about sex.
 He knows enough about it to figure out the Piggie’s reproductive cycle and explain it to people, but he does so from a purely biological perspective.

 Likewise, his research on Novinha’s marriage and sex-life is objective and even cold, and serves only the function of allowing Ender to understand Novinha and Marco as people.

 Ender strikes me as a sex-apathetic asexual with romantic tendencies towards the female gender, albeit in multiple species.

 But what about Orson Scott Card?
-Isn’t he anti-gay, anti non-straight etc.?
+Isn’t he anti-gay, ant LGBTQ+ etc.?

 Actually, if you read Card’s work objectively, he’s not quite the horrible gay-hater that the media paints him as.
 Most of the quotes that the media uses of his are presented completely out of context and in a way that deliberately sets him up for accusations that are not accurate.
 Sexual identity is brought up a number of times throughout the Ender’s Saga, and in a way that shows us Card is not only comfortable discussing it, but that expresses a tolerant view of it.